-Elaina Ramsey is honored to be a part of the Sojourners community.
-Through her previous experiences as a youth minister in the South Bronx and a community organizer for various nonprofits and campaigns, Elaina comes to Sojourners with a passion for all things theological and political.
+Elaina is honored to be a part of the Sojourners community.
+Through her previous experiences as a youth minister in the South Bronx and a community organizer for various nonprofits and campaigns—including Campaign for Change, the Jubilee USA Network, and Women’s Action for New Directions—Elaina comes to Sojourners with a passion for all things theological and political.

 Elaina is married to a Methodist pastor and resides in northern Virginia.
-She is an avid singer, Zumba enthusiast, traveler, and people watcher.
-She can also be found trying to desperately learn Spanish in order to speak with her in-laws.
+She is an avid singer, Zumba enthusiast, traveler, and novice farmhand.
+She can also be found trying desperately to learn Spanish in order to speak with her in-laws.

 Posts By This Author